 - Then you can change the guest WiFi network name and password.
 The network name is typically labeled “SSID.”
 Some routers will fill in your network name and password by default, but it is recommended that you change them.

-- Set the guest WiFi password.
+- Next, choose the guest network’s security settings.
 Depending on your router, you might have to go to Security settings.
 If you don’t know which router security option you should choose, check out our guide here.

-- Finally, save your new settings.
+- Finally, click Save.
 You can now share the WiFi name and password with your guests.